Missing data and bias in physics education research: A case for using multiple imputation: Literature Review

-\citet{Nissen2018b} investigated the differences in performance and participation on paper and computer-based assessments.
-They modeled the participation rates of 1,310 students in 25 sections of 3 different introductory physics courses.
-Results indicated that students with lower grades participated at much lower rates on both computer-based and paper-based assessments as shown in Figure \ref{fig:lonestar}.
-Their model accounted for four different practices that instructors used to motivate students to participate in the computer-based assessments.
-The differences in participation across student grades existed no matter what practices instructors used to motivate their students to participate.
-Higher participation rates for higher achieving students occurred in all of the studies that we reviewed that reported information on participation and indicate that concept inventory data is not MCAR.
+Higher participation rates for higher achieving students occurred in all of the studies that we reviewed that reported information on participation.
+We cannot rule out the possibility that only studies with a skew in participation reported on differences in grades between participants and non-participants.
+However, \citet{Kost-Smith2010} reported one of the highest participation rates and reported this skew while \citet{Nissen2018b} found that the skew became smaller as the participation rate increased.
+Furthermore, \citet{Nissen2018b} tested for the relationship between grade and participation because it was reported in earlier studies \citep{Nissen2016,Kost-Smith2010,Kost2009}.
+Until studies show no relationship between course grades and participation, the literature consistently and reliably indicates that students who earn higher grades are more likely to participate than those that do not.
+The positive relationship between grade and participation indicates that concept inventory data is not MCAR.
 This consistent failure to meet the assumptions necessary for complete-case analysis to produce accurate results combined with the almost exclusive use of complete-case analysis raises the possibility that results in PER studies that use pre-post concept inventories are positively biased to varying extents.